wpilibsuite/frc-docs/source/docs/networking/networking-introduction/om5p-ac-radio-modification.rst

    :alt: Grab the Ethernet port to help lift the board.

 .. image:: images/om5p-ac-radio-modification/board.png
-   :alt: Shows the board lifted slightly out of the case.
+   :alt: The board lifted slightly out of the case.

 To remove the board, we recommend grasping one or both network ports with your fingers (as shown) and pushing inward (toward the front of the radio) and upward until the network ports and barrel jack are free from the case.